PERIOD (TITIK)

 "Koma" dengan Kata-kata Tertentu yang Dihilangkan

-Words intentionally left out of clauses may be shown by a comma.
+comma.
 A comma is used when the missing words are clearly understood.

 Salah: George liked the color green; John red.